DavidLichtenberger/reaper-csurf-us2400/readme.md

 ### On-Screen-Help

-In previous versions I included a sheet you could print out and stick on the Master section but now, with a third qualifier key (M-Key) the custom actions got a bit much – I was running out of room.
+There is a cheat sheet for the hardcoded functions which you can print out and stick on the Master section, but to include the custom actions doesn’t really make sense, if you’re using your own.
+And even if you’re using the default sets, with the new M-Key we’re running out of room to put all those actions.

 So I made an On-Screen Help Window that shows all button functions (hardcoced ones as well as custom actions that were loaded).
 You can access it by hitting **F-Key and Shift** together and in that order (reversed order brings up Channel Strip).